lucashdp/virtual-bookstore/README.md

 # virtual-bookstore
-Virtual Bookstore is a microservice for a bookstore including CRUDs for: books, comments of books, authors, publishers, orders and users.
+Virtual Bookstore is a microservice for a bookstore including CRUDs for: books, comments of books, scores of books, favorites books, authors, publishers, orders and users.
 The reason for this API is a postgraduate work in Software Architecture at PUC MINAS, in the field of Backend Architecture and Microservices.

 ## Deploy
 **[This API was deployed at https://virtual-bookstore-lucashdp.herokuapp.com](https://virtual-bookstore-lucashdp.herokuapp.com)**